benmvp/zero-to-react-minishop/src/04-lists/README.md

 - Declare a `const LIMITS = ['6', '12', '18', '24', '30']` constant and map over it to generate the `<option value={limit}>` elements within the `<select>`
 - Add an `initialLimit` prop to `GiphySearch` and set it to 12
 - The `getResults` API call takes a property called `limit` to control the number of results returned

-## 🧠 Elaboration & Feedback

-After you're done with the exercise and before jumping to the next step, please fill out the [elaboration & feedback form](https://docs.google.com/forms/d/e/1FAIpQLScRocWvtbrl4XmT5_NRiE8bSK3CMZil-ZQByBAt8lpsurcRmw/viewform?usp=pp_url&entry.1671251225=Zero+to+React+with+Hooks+Minishop&entry.1984987236=Step+4+-+Lists+and+Conditionals).
-It will help seal in what you've learned.

 ## 📕 Resources